 Benefits of A Fetal Echo

-Fetal echocardiography can detect heart abnormalities before birth, allowing for faster medical or surgical intervention once your baby is born.
+Fetal echocardiography can detect heart abnormalities before birth.
+This means faster medical or surgical intervention once your baby is born.

-Babies with severe heart defects have improved chances of survival when we can plan for their care as soon as they're born.
+Babies with severe congenital heart defects have improved chances of survival when we can plan for their care as soon as they're born.